the-y-company/QualtricsInR/README.md

 The **QualtricsInR** package provides a general R wrapper for the Qualtrics [API v3 references](https://api.qualtrics.com/reference).
-The package is built accross the main API calls to manipulate survey objects and responses, as well as general admnistration functions and access to library items.
+The package is built accross the main API calls to manipulate survey objects and responses, as well as general survey and account admnistration functions.

 The package was created in order to address the needs of large scale survey projects where the management and handling of multiple surveys